Approval, publication & presentation requirements

 The annual report must, as required by the Public Governance, Performance and Accountability Rule 2014 (PGPA Rule), be relevant, reliable, concise, understandable and balanced, this can be achieved by:

 Tables, graphs, diagrams and charts should be used where appropriate to provide additional context to the information.
-Consistent with the Printing standards, entities must have regard to limiting the use of colour and illustrations to where it enhances the reader’s understanding of the material.
+Consistent with the Printing Standards, entities must have regard to limiting the use of colour and illustrations to where it enhances the reader’s understanding of the material.
 Excessive use of colour, illustrations and photography is not required for the purposes of accountability and reporting to the Parliament.

 Requirement to publish annual reports using the Digital Annual Reporting Tool